awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 Using Pod-Level Credentials with IRSA authentication allows the Mountpoint CSI Driver to use multiple credentials for each pod.

+> [!NOTE]
+> If you configure a driver-level credential source when using `authenticationSource: pod`, it will be ignored.

+> [!NOTE]
+> Only IRSA is supported with Pod-Level credentials.
+You cannot configure K8s secrets or use instance profiles.

 ```mermaid
 graph LR;
     CSI[CSI Driver]